Stormteller/terraform-aws-dev-env-setup/README.md

 # Terraform Environment Initnalization Template

-This is terraform scripts skeleton to initialize most basic project development environment in the cloud.
-Currently only AWS suported.
+This is terraform scripts skeleton to initialize basic project development environment in the cloud.
+Currently only AWS supported.

 ### General usage